-If you’ve been in business for at least two years, you’ve got a few things figured out – you’re earning good money, you’ve got a steady stream of referrals and have conquered the steep learning curve of your first year in business.
+If you’ve been in business for at least two years, you’ve got a few things figured out – you’re earning good money, you’ve got a steady stream of clients and referrals and have conquered the steep learning curve of your first years in business.

 But there may be a few problems:

 - You’re busy being busy, with very little time to focus on the big projects that you know will help set your business up better in future.